 - discuss the practicalities of enforcing PSPOs

-We also consult with community representatives, specific groups and individuals, such as members of a local Residents' Associations, regular users of parks, or those troubled by specific activities, such as busking or street entertainers.
+We also consult with community representatives, specific groups and individuals, such as members of local Residents' Associations, regular users of parks, or those troubled by specific activities, such as busking or street entertainers.

 All PSPO areas are marked with appropriate signs.